 The Hawaiian Airlines Diamond Head Classic is a three-day, eight-team, 12-game men’s Division I exempt basketball event.
 All 12 games are played at the Stan Sheriff Center in Honolulu.
-The eight teams that will compete in 2016 include Illinois State, San Diego State, San Francisco, Southern Mississippi, Stephen F. Austin, Tulsa, Utah and host Hawai’i.
+The eight teams that will compete in 2019 include Ball State, Boise State, Georgia Tech, Houston, Portland, UTEP, Washington and host Hawai’i.

 How long has Hawaiian Airlines been the title sponsor?